gongahkia/judgeman/README.md

 # `Dorso` 🧠

-Captcha but to catch braindead programmers instead of bots.
+CAPTCHA but to catch braindead programmers instead of bots.

 *(Credits to [Keith Tang](https://www.linkedin.com/in/keibtang/) for the above description.)*